'Shattered' Picks Through The Broken Pieces Of Hillary Clinton's Dream

 The Clinton we see here seems uniquely qualified for the highest office and yet acutely ill-suited to winning it.
 Something about her nature, at its best and its worst, continually inhibits her.
 Her struggle to escape her caricature only contributes to it.

-Clinton kept questioning staff why she was losing working-class whites, her most loyal voters in 2008.
+Clinton kept questioning her staff why she was losing working-class whites, her most loyal voters in 2008.
 "Why aren't they with me?" she asked during the 2016 primaries.
 "Why can't we bring them on board?' "

 Such uncertainty is a recurring theme.
 The book begins with Clinton searching for the right notes for her announcement speech, and it ends as she wrestles with a concession speech she never expected to give.